karatelabs/karate/README.md

 * def someStream = read('some-pdf.pdf')
 ```

+For JSON and XML files, Karate will evaluate any [embedded expressions](#embedded-expressions) on load.
+This enables more concise tests, and the file can be re-usable in multiple, data-driven tests.

 Since it is internally implemented as a JavaScript function, you can mix calls to `read()` freely wherever JavaScript expressions are allowed:

 ```cucumber